 Move the cursor to coordinates (y,x) and delete the character on the specified window.
-The mydelch function acts on the stdscr window.
+The mvdelch function acts on the stdscr window.

-'''

-#include <curses.h>

 int mvdelch (int y, int x);

 int mvwdelch (WINDOW win, int y, int x);

-'''

 Each of the following characters on the same line shifts to the left, and the last character becomes blank.